-There will be a maximum of 10 Governors, including the Chair and Vice Chair, Headteacher/Principal, Staff and Parent Governors excepting the UTC.
-The composition for the UTC is detailed below.
-Each LGB will, however, nominate specific Governors to oversee

-Finance, SEND/Inclusion, Safeguarding and Looked After Children, Pupil Premium and other statutory grants and health and safety.
-In summary the composition of Local Governing Boards of schools, other than the UTC, is:
+There will be a maximum of 10 Governors, including the Chair and Vice Chair, Headteacher/Principal, Staff and Parent Governors excepting for the UTC and the Joint LGB for Kirk Sandall Infant and Junior Schools.
+The composition for the UTC and Kirk Sandall Infant and Junior Schools is detailed below.
+Each LGB will, however, nominate specific Governors to oversee Finance, SEND/Inclusion, Safeguarding and Looked After Children, Pupil Premium and other statutory grants and health and safety.
+In summary, the composition of Local Governing Boards of schools, other than the UTC and the Joint LGB for Kirk Sandall Infant and Junior Schools are: